York Avenue and Sutton Place: Points of interest

 One Sutton Place North, a townhouse at the northeast corner of Sutton Place (dead end) and East 57th Street, was built as a residence for Anne Harriman Vanderbilt, widow of William K. Vanderbilt.
-Next door, the official residence of the Secretary-General of the United Nations is a four-storey brick townhouse that was built in 1921 for Anne Morgan, daughter of financier J.P.
+Next door, the official residence of the Secretary-General of the United Nations is a four-story brick townhouse that was built in 1921 for Anne Morgan, daughter of financier J.P.
 Morgan, and donated as a gift to the United Nations in 1972 by industrialist Arthur A. Houghton Jr. The Secretary's home is 0.6 mi from the UN Headquarters.
 These townhouses have a park at the rear with FDR Drive running below (Sutton Place Tunnel) along the East River.

-The auction house Sotheby's is headquartered on York Avenue.
+The auction house Sotheby's is headquartered on York Avenue until its planned 2025 departure for the former Whitney Art Museum Breuer building.

-In popular culture

-1935/37 – Sutton Place at East 53rd Street is the Dead End of the play and movie of that name, which began the movie careers of the Dead End Kids.

-1936 – The lyric for Rodgers and Hart's On Your Toes mentions Sutton Place as a desirable address: "This motto applies to folks who dwell in Richmond Hill or New Rochelle, in Chelsea or In Sutton Place."